Need for Speed: Most Wanted (2005 video game): Reception

 Need for Speed: Most Wanted was met with positive reviews.
 GameSpot praised the game for its "sharp graphics" and "outstanding sound effects", but noted the AI for being sometimes easy at first, and sometimes hard at later stages.
 IGN praised the map design, describing it as "a crazily chromed out, sepia-tone landscape of industrial structures", the car modelling, the car line up and the return of exotics.
 Particularly strong praise was given to the police system, saying that the cops continually grow in aggressiveness and numbers and they add component of challenge, annoyance, and heat that makes this game challenging and entertaining.
 Praise even went to the cut-scenes and their casting, which usually falls victim to critics, saying that this mixture of animated, highly coloured FMV characters and stylized backgrounds is both imaginative and refreshing.
+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Most Wanted with "Racing Game of the Year", along with a nomination for "Outstanding Character Performance - Female".

-Need for Speed: Most Wanted was a commercial success; it sold 16 million copies worldwide and 3.9 million in the United States, making it the best-selling title in the series.
+Need for Speed: Most Wanted was a commercial success; it sold over 18 million copies worldwide and 3.9 million in the United States, making it the best-selling title in the series.
 The PlayStation 2 version of Most Wanted received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.

-Reboot
+Legacy

-A reboot of "Most Wanted" IP was developed by Criterion Games, simply titled Need For Speed: Most Wanted and was released in October 2012.
+The BMW M3 GTR with silver-blue livery featured in the game gained a cult following on the internet.
+When searched online, the majority of the results for the car are related to Most Wanted.
+Owing to its iconic status, fans have recreated the livery in real life.
+For the 30th anniversary of the Need for Speed series and 20th anniversary of Most Wanted, BMW designed a special edition M3 GTR based on the design from the video game as a homage.
+This car was briefly exhibited at the BMW Welt museum from December 2024 to January 2025.
+Actor Derek Hamilton, who played Clarence "Razor" Callahan in the video game, also visited the museum.